ScriptAlchemist/jot_zettelkasten/zet/computer_science/outco_alumni/data_structure/sliding_window_0.md

 just stick to `O(n)`.
 How can we remove the need for the extra loops?
 We must keep track of it a different way.

+What could that different way possibly be?
+How about some sort of memory.
+Some soft of storage that we can check against and create something more constant.

+There will be a give and take here.
+If the value of `k = 2` and `n = 4`.
+The amount of iterations would only be around `7` function calls.
+This obviously increases at `O(n * k)` like mentioned earlier.
+If the numbers become `k = 3, n = 3000`.
+That seems a little much to do `3000 * 3 = 9000` Well not much for a computer.
+Let's think about running this in a serverless function.
+Something where the cost goes up with the time spend. `6000` wasteful calls isn't good.
+It's `2/3` more than it should be.
+How can we fix this?
+How can we make it more constant?
+What is this memory that we would like to accomplish.
+How does it make the search constant?

+Let's use a `hashMap` with a `const mem = new Map();`

+What makes the hash map constant.
+Well the way that the hash map is created is interesting.
+Imagine a key value structure that is always in order.
+We can check if the value "lives" in a certain area.

+What does it mean to "live" in a certain area of the hash map?
+How does it stay in order?

+Let's talk about this at a very high level.
+Abstract away to hashing functions and other smaller features while we focus on the bigger parts.

+Let's think about an array at first `[0,1,2,3,4]` when we use this we know that it's in order.
+The index would be the same as the values entered. `0 index 0`, `1 index 1`.
+If we change the location of `[1,0]` then `1 index 0` and `0 index 1`.
+The index is always in order.

+How do we get the numberlike value for the hash map?
+Well we do exactly that the object is.
+We hash it.
+We can hash any object, array, value, program.
+Where it runs a specific function to pull a code.
+The goal is to have the code `hash` unique values for everything it produces.
+If you change `1` bit.
+The whole hash is different.

+So when the value the `equal` the hash would become the same.

+Now let's think about this a little bit more.

+If we has my current `.bashrc` file.
+We get this string.

+`B519B4CFFCF125CC536F5E64D1673FDD31439FBCA53B6340F6DD1C921041CEBB`

+Now let's `hash` my `.vimrc` file.
+We get this string.

+`C9F308225A3B1CD6C2F94B0CDADDC27C37A1A88C71861E62657577BB79E8E4D5`

+Do you see how it can be used now?

+`[B519B4CFFCF125CC536F5E64D1673FDD31439FBCA53B6340F6DD1C921041CEBB,
+C9F308225A3B1CD6C2F94B0CDADDC27C37A1A88C71861E62657577BB79E8E4D5]` if it
+was in order from `[A-Za-z]` and `[0-9]`.

+But how do we know where it is again when we look for it?

+Well we would have to `re-hash` it every time.
+But wouldn't that get expensive?
+Well, no. That would allow us to reach a constant action.
+Even though there are 3 or more internal actions to make hash maps to work.
+It will become `O(1)` because it will maintain that constant state.
+We could easily use an object for speed.
+Checking the individual object location.
+Let's just think about what we might want to manage in memory and what we might want to check.
+We just wanted a little explanation of what a hash map would be.
+Compared to an object structure.
+That would have to search over keys to find the key that matches.
+Although there could be an internal hash map inside of the object constructor.

+Now that we have out data structure picked out.
+Let's think about how we might want to use it.

+We need to keep track of the highest value.
+Without having to loop over each of the values over again.